 - Free bet for goal in the 90th minute

-The scope for offering bonuses related to football matches is extensive and bookmakers use football betting bonuses more often than for bonuses associated with any other sport.
+The scope for offering bonuses related to football matches is extensive and bookmakers use football betting bonuses more often than any other sports betting bonus.

 European countries are becoming more progressive and regulated and Spain and Italy in particular are more open to online gaming.
 For example, at the time of writing there were 15 Italian online sportsbooks offering markets in English and Italian and accepting Euros or US dollars.
-One leading company has an Italian language service but players from Denmark, France, Netherlands, Spain, Turkey, United Kingdom and United States are restricted.
-Free bets and bonuses are more suited to the UK market so Pinnacle Sports does not offer a new player bonus but focuses on low betting margins as an alternative.
+One leading company has an Italian language service, but players from Denmark, France, Netherlands, Spain, Turkey, United Kingdom and United States are restricted.
+Free bets and bonuses are more suited to the UK market, so Pinnacle Sports, for example, does not offer a new player bonus, but focuses on low betting margins as an alternative.

 Future Gaming Developments

 Industry experts are saying there should still be enough competition for bettors to be able to find value and cherry pick the best offers.
-Punters will still be well served by an extensive range of bonuses associated with Cheltenham Festival and major football matches.
-New online companies will not be excluded but will have to put a lot of money in marketing to achieve any significant market share.
+Punters will still be well-served by an extensive range of bonuses associated with Cheltenham Festival and major football matches.
+New online companies will not be excluded, but will have to put a lot of money into marketing to achieve any significant market share.

 Independent Television will be able to cross promote racing during its mass viewing figure programmes.
 Bookmakers will look to promote their bonuses during sporting events and other programmes that are not sport related.
 Less competition usually means less care for the customer and could lead to fewer lucrative offers as incentives to open an account or bet with a dormant account.
 However, betting bonuses are likely to become part of more mainstream advertising and the sector could become more competitive.

 Match fixing in tennis and cricket are stigmas that will be difficult to overcome.
-Football has to deal with corruption in FIFA off the field but there is no question matches are played honestly and genuinely despite a small number of exceptions.
+Football has to deal with corruption in FIFA off the field, but there is no question whether matches are played honestly and genuinely, despite a small number of exceptions.
 Free bets and bonuses will probably become more prevalent with football and racing and less so with the more minor betting sports.